 C.5 Sustainability-Related Revenue

-Environmental sustainability initiatives create emerging revenue opportunities:
+Environmental sustainability initiatives create revenue categories adopted at airports since 2020:

 Electric vehicle (EV) charging stations with usage fees